1st Edition

 Biography

-Marco Papasidero is Assistant Professor in the History of Christianity at the University of Palermo, Italy.
-His research focuses on the cult of saints from a diachronic perspective, pilgrimage and devotional spaces, healing practices at shrines, hagiographic sources, and the cultural relationship between miracle, medicine, and magic.
-His recent books include The Monastic Dimension of Identity Politics: Global Case Studies from the Premodern Period (2024, edited with Dean Accardi and Emilia Jamroziak) and Thefts of Relics in Italy: From Late Antiquity to the Central Middle Ages (300–1150) (2025).
+Marco Papasidero is a Historian of Christianity.
+His research focuses on the cult of saints from a diachronic perspective, pilgrimage and devotional spaces, healing practices at shrines, hagiographic sources, and the cultural relationship among miracle, medicine, and magic.
+His recent books include The Monastic Dimension of Identity Politics: Global Case Studies from the Premodern Period (2024, edited with Dean Accardi and Emilia Jamroziak) and Thefts of Relics in Italy: From Late Antiquity to the Central Middle Ages, 300–1150 (2025).